So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 UV lights work by impeding the excessive presence of bacteria in the water column.

-Not only does it work for clearing up the cloudy appearance of the water but it also is an excellent preventative measure against it.
+Not only does it work for clearing up the cloudy appearance of the water but it also is an excellent preventive measure against it.

 UV light can be extremely effective to control Heterotrophs (the Ammonia producers).